 - Carry a towel to dry off and change clothes immediately upon making camp.

-- Something hot is a great help in the first 30 minutes.
+- Drinking something hot is a great help in the first 30 minutes.
 This can be in the vacuum bottle from breakfast.

 - Right before going to bed take a quick short walk to heat yourself up before the transition to a cold sleeping bag.